-Joomla 1.6/1.7 users should migrate their sites to Joomla 2 or Joomla 3 immediately.
+Users with Joomla 1.6/1.7 should migrate their sites to Joomla 2 or Joomla 3 immediately.

-Joomla 1.5 reached it’s end of life in the Fall of 2012 and as such is no longer supported.
+Joomla 1.5 reached its end of life in the Fall of 2012 and as such we no longer support it.
 However, patch files were released for Joomla 1.5 that could be applied manually by FTP.

-To make this patch easier for webmasters, our colleagues at Anything Digital (co-owners of Watchful) released a patch file that is applied through the standard joomla extension installer.
+Our colleagues at Anything Digital (co-owners of Watchful) released a patch file that makes it easier for webmasters.
+You can apply this patch file through the standard Joomla extension installer.

-Full details for this Joomla security update, including the free download can be found on the Anything Digital blog.
+You can find the full details for this Joomla security update, including the free download, on the Anything Digital blog.